Zooglon/qms/Readme.md

 <br/>
 <h4>Have dones - </h4>

+- ALL BUILDINGS WITH CLADDING add question in cladding - 'Cladding height (starting at roof going down)'

+- Changed 'installation the site' typo for portal frame
+- addded 'Yard' option to concrete slab
+- please note, building height is relative to top of posts, not inlcuding roof space and any cantilevers (rewrite needed)
+- MONO - cantilver - add question 'is this on the high or low side?'
+- Door sections in all forms to match mono pitch - make sure 'm' is on door measurements
+- update supplier CMS to include the ID of quotes sent through.
 - Mezzanine height option, add m/ft
 - change 'floor image upload' to be image/video in name (see mono pitch)
 - let designer know when email domain is live so he can set up - get instagram handle, - facebook